zyang01/zyang01.github.io/_posts/2025-03-11-on-legislature.md

 ## On Love, Artificial Intelligence and Narcissistic Personality Disorder

-Dear Member of Legislature,
+Dear Member of the Legislature,

 I hope this email finds you well.

 Read this email in your preferred language:<br>
 🔗 [Click here to translate](https://hesaid.love/posts/on-legislature/){:target="_blank"}<br>
-🌐 ipfs://bafybeicz2q7h7nbqdulwzshswdpyejdnhvta7zq5nqkgqdcum55xbust2i
+🌐 ipfs://bafybeicz2q7h7nbqdulwzshswdpyejdnhvta7zq5nqkgqdcum55xbust2i<br>

 🌎 [Select Your Language](https://hesaid.love/posts/on-legislature/){:target="_blank"} 📩<br>
 ✅ 🇬🇧 English: Click the link to translate this email into your language.<br>